“I have filled him with the Spirit of God, giving him great wisdom, ability, and expertise in all kinds of crafts.” Exodus 31:3

 Art Biography

-Lilibeth Kindle, also known as “Betha Bach,” has been creating fine art paintings since she was three years old.
-She was born in Davao City, Philippines, in a humble home of an artsy family.
-“Betha” is her nickname, and “Bach” is a shortened version of her surname, Bacharpa, before she was married.
-Though she had no formal art training, Betha is entirely self-taught in multiple art forms, including sculpture, mixed media, graphics, and all painting mediums.
-She attributes much of her art training to her aunt, who owned a fabric painting business for over eight years.
-Throughout the Philippines and overseas, she was commissioned for many art projects.
+I’m Lilibeth Kindle, also known as Betha Bach, and I’ve been creating fine art paintings since I was three years old.
+I was born in Davao City, Philippines, in a humble home surrounded by creativity.
+“Betha” is my nickname, and “Bach” is a shortened version of my surname, Bacharpa, before I got married.
+Though I never had formal art training, I am entirely self-taught in multiple art forms, including sculpture, mixed media, graphics, and various painting mediums.
+I owe much of my early artistic training to my aunt, who ran a fabric painting business for over eight years.
+Over the years, I’ve been commissioned for numerous art projects, both in the Philippines and abroad.

 Heart of Worship